-When a category like Clothing is linked to a subcategory like Shirts, it informs the search engines that these pages are related.
-By linking these pages together in a hierarchy, the search engines will better understand the pages are focused on similar subjects and will rank them accordingly.
+When a category such as Clothing is linked to a subcategory of Shirts, it informs the search engines that these pages are related.
+By linking these pages together in a hierarchy, the search engines will better understand that/how the pages are focused on similar subjects and will rank them accordingly.

 Once you’ve mapped out the foundational site architecture for your website, establish a system for updating the site with new pages and content that accounts for adding internal links.

 “If you are going to be adding more pages to your website over time, such as products or informational content, then knowing where it will live and how it will be organized is the best way to build internal links that make sense for users and will help you to rank for your more challenging terms,” says John Doherty, the founder of GetCredo.com.

 “Because I believe in processes as the best way to long term win with SEO, I also always recommend that the person with SEO knowledge have a quarterly recurring project to audit top linked pages and see if there are other places to add relevant internal links to other pages on the site.

 “And once every six to 12 months, you should also do a full crawl of your site to identify pages that could rank better if they had better internal links, then devise a plan,” says Doherty.

 The visibility of your website in search is always changing, which requires ongoing maintenance to identify opportunities where adding new internal links may impact rankings.
 For this process, I recommend reviewing your most linked-to pages from external sources with a tool like Ahrefs or Majestic and see what pages can be naturally linked together both from a search and user perspective.

 Review new or existing product pages to ensure they are properly linked to the right category and subcategory pages as part of the site’s overall structure.